 The LGBTQ+ community faces major health challenges.
 Every 45 seconds, an LGBTQ+ youth attempts suicide.
 While there could be underreporting about violence and killings, it is estimated that the average life expectancy of trans women of color is less than 35 years.
 Many people are prone to self-harm.
 Trauma resides at a cellular level as Ama (toxins), and may require both palliative care and cleansing therapies to deal with.

-As far as prevention of HIV, it is important to work with a primary care physician because modern medicines are efficacious, and Western medicine actually suppresses HIV viral load, so it can’t be detected by modern lab testing; in fact, they render the virus undetectable and untransmissable.
-There is both pre-exposure prophylaxis and post exposure medication.
-As Ayurvedic Professionals we should be very cognizant of immune boosting herbs in these cases and work in an integrative manner, with a qualified Physician in Antiretroviral Therapy in order to avoid potential interactions with these medications.
+As far as prevention of HIV, it is important to note that the LGBTQIA+ community has been successfully running public health initiatives since the 80’s during the height of the AIDS epidemic but recent evidence shows that HIV is becoming more prevalent in the cis-gender and heterosexual community due to lack of education.
+The truth is, viruses do not care about gender or sexuality and thus perpetuating the narrative that HIV is predominately a gay disease or an LGBTQIA+ disease is false and harmful.
+As professionals practicing integratively, it is important to work with a primary care physician because there are many modern medicines that are efficacious for preventing or treating HIV that actually suppresses HIV viral load to undetectable levels so it can’t be detected by modern lab testing; in fact, the virus being undetectable makes it so that it is untransmittable (U=U; undetectable = untransmittable).
+There is both pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP) medication widely available to prevent exposure to HIV or to take if there has been a potential exposure within the past 72-hours.
+As Ayurvedic Professionals we should be very cognizant of immune boosting herbs in these cases and work in an integrative manner, with a qualified Physician in Antiretroviral Therapy in order to avoid potential interactions with HIV medications.

 Verbalize it – in addition to written statements, be proactive in communicating with staff and clients, and invite them to be self-expressed.